The Documents You Must Provide to Tenants

 - Rent Repayment Orders: Tenants can claim back rent if you breach housing standards

-The best approach hasn't changed: provide all required documents, keep records of delivery, and maintain a clear paper trail.
+The fundamentals remain the same: provide all required documents, keep records of delivery, and maintain a clear paper trail.
 Good documentation protects you regardless of which eviction routes exist.

-Providing the documents is only half the battle.
-In a dispute, you may need to prove that your tenant actually received them.
+Providing documents is only half the equation.
+In a dispute, you need to prove your tenant actually received them.
 This is where many landlords fall short.

 Common approaches that fail